Did you know that the SOC market is projected to reach nearly $2 billion by 2027?

 Finite Control Across Disparate Systems

 Every network these days is an amalgamation of many distinct pieces.
 You have hardware firewalls, local servers, cloud services, SoC devices, and so on.
 Oftentimes each and every system requires its own unique security solution.

-With XDR, all your bases are covered.
-XDR provides holistic security that extends from a simple microcontroller to a complete network stack.
+With MDR, all your bases are covered.
+MDR provides holistic security that extends from a simple microcontroller to a complete network stack.
 It aims to be the last security solution you need, rather than one among many.